How do CDs work?

-CDs have been paying very low rates for years, but that may soon change in 2022.
+Certificates of deposit have been paying very low rates for years, but that is changing in 2022.

-CD rates have historically increased when the Federal Reserve raises its key policy rate — something officials are planning to do multiple times this year.
+CD rates have historically increased when the Federal Reserve raises its key policy rate — something officials have already done multiple times this year.

 So instead of just being a more lucrative alternative to savings accounts, CDs may start to look more attractive when compared to other kinds of investments, too.